matheuspaula19/SuggestMeMoviesBOT/README.md

 # SuggestMeMoviesBOT
-Bot that can reccomend any random movie to watch based on genre, year, category and more.
+Bot that can recommend any random movie to watch based on genre, year, category and more.
 <h1>Diagram</h1>
 <p align="center">
   <img src="diagram/SuggestMeMovies_BOT_diagram.png?raw=true"/>